 Table functions permit read access in other tables.
 There are situations in which this is not sufficient; there are situations in which we want to change a variable in another record or table.
-The most important applications are presented in Section 3.6, "Continuous Auction Markets".
+In Section 3.6, "Continuous Auction Markets", we show some applications of this feature.
 Here we present the logic and give a first application.
 With the do statement calculations can be carried out in all records of a table.
-With do { statements } the program statements is executed for all records in the current table.